rvukovic/kafka-devbox/README.md

 value.serializer=org.apache.kafka.common.serialization.StringSerializer
 ```

-For both `key.serilizer` and `value.serilizer` you can also use the `ByteArraySerializer` class.
+For both `key.serializer` and `value.serializer` you can also use the `ByteArraySerializer` class.
 The `StringSerializer` is for the cli clients.

 Note: Version 0.9.0.0 or higher of Kafka required for security features.